bogzbonny/yeehaw/_TODO.md

             editor the Pane should be replaced with just the containing text
               - OR could take a snapshot right when the editor exits and use that snapshot except maybe make it a bit more pale

+01. window shadow! :)  ...
+Element shadow?!!!!!!!
+     - element shadow could be a wrapper kinda like the border

 01. Snapshot tui Tester (just call this tui-tester, binary: tuit (lol))
      - always multi-stage